metallurgical/gdrivesql/README.md

 # Introduction
 `gdrivesql` is a module running on top of golang language that enable developers/devOps to automate daily process to backup both filesystems and databases(.sql) into `Google Drive` without having to do it manually.
 All these are done by executing golang binary file(executable file).

 Since this package using `Google Drive` as a place to store backups files, its required few steps for authorization for the first time.
-For the subsequents execution, authorization no longer needed.
+For the subsequent execution, authorization no longer needed.

 ## Demo
 View demo below to get the whole picture and overview how things works.